umarmajeed979/cv-colab-mount/RUNBOOK.md

 ## 6. Real training on Google Colab (GPU)

-1. Push this project to a GitHub repo (or zip it and upload to Colab directly / via Google Drive).
+1. Pushing project to a GitHub repo (or zip it and upload to Colab directly / via Google Drive).
 2. Open a new Colab notebook, set **Runtime → Change runtime type → GPU**.
 3. Run: